LucasBaun/ThirstAlert/README.md

    - After creating a channel in ThingSpeak, go to the channel settings, click on API Keys, and locate your API key.
 This key will be needed to be put in [`keys.py`](code/lib/keys.py) file for integrating ThingSpeak with your project. <br><img src="img/ThingspeakGuide2.png" width="600">

 4. **Create a discord webhook**
    - Log in to your Discord server where you want to receive notifications.
-(You will need to have permissions for this so i recommend creating a new server)
+(You will need to have permissions for this so I recommend creating a new server)
    - Click on the gear icon next to the channel name to access Channel Settings.
    - Navigate to the **Integrations** tab and click on **Webhooks**.
    - Click **New Webhook** and give it a name and select what channel it should send the warning in.
 Optionally, you can upload an avatar for the webhook.